 Using your own code with PostgreSQL

-How do I use my database with scripts or web applications?
+How do I use my database with scripts, web applications or the clusters?

 Your regular database access is authenticated using Kerberos; this means that, while using PSQL, you will not need to enter your password to access databases.
 For convenience however we also permit access with a password, for scripted access where it is not possible or convenient to use stored Kerberos credentials.